 The main characteristic of the sole proprietorship is that the management and ownership of the company rests with one person.
-The qualities as well as the health of this person determine the success of the company.
-In the long term, the continuity of the company is uncertain.
-A sole proprietorship all depends on the person running it.
+This person's qualities and health determine the success of the company.
+In the longterm, the continuity of the company is uncertain.
+A sole proprietorship completely depends on the person running it.